-Grief and loss are an unavoidable part of life.
+Grief and loss are unavoidable parts of life.
 There is no one way to mourn a loved one.
 The pain and suffering we experience can be overwhelming at times.
-Suffering a loss and recovering from grief are some of the hardest things we may do in life.
+Suffering a loss and recovering from grief are some of the hardest things we may do.
+Grief counseling can help.

-As a result of your loss, do you find yourself experiencing?
+As a result of your loss, do you find yourself experiencing it?

 - Intense sadness

 - Unrelenting depression